Braves vs. Red Sox Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (10-7) will make his 20th start of the season.
+- Spencer Strider (11-3) will take to the mound for the Braves and make his 21st start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.
+- He has started 20 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.

-- Morton has pitched five or more innings in seven straight games and will look to extend that streak.
+- Strider has seven starts in a row of five innings or more.

-- He has made 19 appearances and finished four of them without allowing an earned run.
+- He has four appearances this season with zero earned runs allowed out of his 20 chances this season.

 |Opponent